Theory

 You choose the score

-The score \(f(X)\) can be a raw score, a linear recalibration, a monotone calibration map, or another data-adaptive score.
+The score \(f(X)\) can be a raw score, a linear calibration map, a monotone calibration map, or another data-adaptive score.
 AIPW supplies the correction template around it.

 Efficiency Target